g

 Two Women of the Bible - Deborah

-There are two women, named Deborah, mentioned in the Bible.
-Their name means ‘honeybee,” a word that may bring thoughts of a cute insect that stays busy flitting from flower to flower and making honey or it may bring thoughts of its painful stinger.
-These two Deborahs show both characteristics of the honeybee.
+There are two women named Deborah, who are mentioned in the Bible.
+Their name means "honeybee," a word that may bring to mind the old adage "Busy as a bee" and thoughts of a cute insect that stays busy flitting from flower to flower and making honey.
+Then again, if you have ever stepped on one on a summer day while walking barefoot in the grass, you may have thoughts of its painful stinger.
+These two Deborahs show both sides of the honeybee's character.

 The first Deborah:

-In the book of Genesis, Deborah is Rebekah’s nurse.
-When Rebekah left home to be married to Isaac, her nurse went with her.
-She had cared for Rebekah as a child and attended her as she got ready to be married.
-Her job continued during Rebekah’s married life.
-When Rebekah gave birth to twin boys, Jacob and Essau, I imagine Deborah was kept very busy and through the years with Isaac and Rebekah, she became a loved and valuable member of the family.
+In the book of Genesis, Deborah is Rebekah's nurse.
+When Rebekah left her home to be married to Isaac, the son of Abraham, her nurse went with her.
+The nurse had cared for Rebekah as a child and attended her as she prepared to be married.
+Her job continued during Rebekah's married life.
+When Rebekah gave birth to twin boys, Jacob and Essau, I imagine Deborah was kept very busy.
+Through the years living with Rebekah, her husband and her children, Deborah became a loved and valuable member of the family.
 Her death is recorded in Genesis 35:8.
-We are told that she was buried under an oak which they named Allon Bacuth, meaning “oak of weeping,” – a lovely tribute to the devoted servant who served her mistress and family with love and devotion.
+We are told that she was buried under an oak tree which they named Allon Bacuth, meaning "oak of weeping," - a lovely tribute to the devoted servant who served her mistress and family with love and devotion.

 The second Deborah:

 About 700 years later another Deborah came along, Her story is in the book of Judges.
-She is quite different from the first; strong and assertive in a man’s world.
+Her mission was quite different from the first.
+She had to be strong and assertive in a man's world.
 She was a prophetess and the only female judge (leader) of Israel.
 She was also a wife.
 The Bible simply tells us that Deborah was the wife of Lappidoth

-Sisera, the commander of the opposing army took shelter in the home of Jael, the wife of Heber the Kenite, because he had a friendly relationship with the Kenite clan.
+Sisera, the commander of the opposing army escaping the battle on foot, took shelter in the home of Jael, the wife of Heber the Kenite, because he had a friendly relationship with the Kenite clan.
 As Sisera slept on the floor, Jael pounded a stake through his head, killing him and causing the victory to go to Israel.

 Authority in Prayer: